Harshal-Atmaramani/SummerInternshipProgram2021/SIP_2021 - Task9 - Predicting k8s commands using OpenAI's GPT3 model/README.md

 #### The Task 9 description 📄 is as follows:

-📌 In continuation of task 7.1 you need to Integrate Kubernetes commands that can be run through webUI created by you.
+📌 In continuation of task 7.1 you need to Integrate Kubernetes commands that can be run through WebUI created by you.

-👉 This time create webUI page as such that using normal English conversation your all commands can run in background.
+👉 This time create a WebUI page as such that using normal English conversation your all commands can run in the background.

-Example - when we write 'run deployment using httpd image' then it run complete deployment command in backend.
+For Example - when we write 'run deployment using the httpd image' then it runs the complete deployment command in the backend.

-#### Necessary features -
+Necessary Features -

-👉 It can launch pods with specific name given by user.
+👉 It can launch pods with the specific name given by the user.

-👉 Run deployment using image and name given by user.
+👉 Run deployment using the image and name given by the user.

 👉 Expose services on given user input port number.

-👉 Scale the replica according to user need.
+👉 Scale the replica according to user needs.

-👉 Delete complete environment created.
+👉 Delete the complete environment created.

-👉 Delete specific resources given by user.
+👉 Delete specific resources given by the user.

-👉 Extra features related to k8s ( Optional)
+👉 Extra features related to k8s (Optional)

-Note - There should be webUI based menu display so that user can get to know what your webapp can do.
+Note - There should be WebUI based menu display so that users can get to know what your web app can do.

 📌 This app will help the user to run all the Kubernetes commands.